vedasri-05/ML_CaseStudy/README.md

 ## 3.1 Problem Statement

-The Classification task focuses on predicting the class/category of the given dataset using supervised machine learning classification algorithms.
+The Classification task focuses on identifying the type of network attack based on network traffic flow characteristics.

+The model learns patterns from network-flow features and predicts the corresponding attack category.

+### Target Variable

+`Attack_type`

+## 3.2 Dataset Description

+The classification dataset contains **123,117 records and 85 columns**.

+The dataset consists of network traffic flow features describing characteristics of communication between network endpoints.

+Important feature categories include:

+- Source and destination port information
+- Network protocol
+- Service type
+- Flow duration
+- Forward and backward packet statistics
+- Packet rates
+- Header sizes
+- TCP flag counts
+- Packet payload statistics
+- Inter-arrival time (IAT) statistics
+- Payload bytes per second
+- Subflow statistics
+- Bulk traffic statistics
+- Active and idle time statistics
+- TCP window size features

+The target column is:

+`Attack_type`

-## 3.2 Classification Preprocessing
+## 3.3 Classification Preprocessing

-The classification pipeline includes:
+The classification preprocessing pipeline includes:

-- Data loading and inspection
+- Dataset loading and inspection
-- Missing-value handling
-- Duplicate checking
-- Feature engineering
+- Checking missing values
+- Checking duplicate records
+- Identifying numerical and categorical features
-- Encoding of categorical features where required
+- Encoding categorical features
-- Feature scaling for distance- and margin-based models
+- Feature scaling where required
 - Train-test splitting

-The same dataset and preprocessing approach are used for comparing the classification algorithms.
+- Feature preparation for classification models

+Care is taken to fit preprocessing transformations using the training data to avoid data leakage.

-## 3.3 Classification Algorithms – Part A
+## 3.4 Classification Algorithms – Part A

-The following five classification algorithms are implemented for Review 1:
+The following five classification algorithms are implemented for Review 1.

 ### 1. Logistic Regression

-Logistic Regression is used as the baseline classification model.
+Logistic Regression is used as the baseline classification algorithm.
-It predicts class probabilities and can be used to interpret the effect of features through model coefficients.
+It predicts the probability of each class and provides model coefficients that can be used to understand feature relationships with the predicted class.

 ### 2. K-Nearest Neighbors (KNN)

-KNN classifies a sample based on the classes of its nearest neighbours.
+KNN classifies a data point based on the classes of its nearest neighbours.
-The value of `k` can be tuned, and feature scaling is important because KNN uses distance calculations.
+The value of `k` is tuned during model development.

+Since KNN is distance-based, feature scaling is important for obtaining meaningful distance calculations.

 ### 3. Gaussian Naive Bayes

-Gaussian Naive Bayes is a probabilistic classifier based on Bayes' theorem.
+Gaussian Naive Bayes is a probabilistic classification algorithm based on Bayes' theorem.

 It assumes conditional independence between features and models continuous features using Gaussian distributions.

 ### 4. Decision Tree Classifier

-Decision Tree Classifier predicts classes by recursively splitting the data based on feature values.
-The `max_depth` parameter can be tuned to control tree complexity.
+Decision Tree Classifier predicts the attack category by recursively splitting the dataset according to feature values.

+The `max_depth` parameter can be tuned to control the complexity of the tree.

 ### 5. Support Vector Machine (SVC)

-Support Vector Classifier finds a decision boundary that separates classes.
+Support Vector Classifier separates classes by finding an appropriate decision boundary.
-The `C` and `kernel` parameters can be tuned.

 Feature scaling is applied before training.
+The `C` and `kernel` parameters can be tuned to improve classification performance.

-## 3.4 Classification Evaluation Metrics
+## 3.5 Classification Evaluation Metrics

-For Part A, the models are evaluated using:
+The first five classification algorithms are evaluated using:

 - Accuracy
 - Weighted F1-score
 - Confusion Matrix

-The assignment specifically requires these metrics for the five Part-A classification algorithms. :contentReference[oaicite:1]{index=1}
+The assignment specifically requires these metrics for Classification Part A.

-## 3.5 Classification Results – Part A
+## 3.6 Classification Results – Part A

 | Algorithm | Accuracy | Weighted F1 |
 |-----------|----------|-------------|